Where Is Maasai Market in Nairobi Kenya

 On Tuesday, the market is in Westgate Shopping Mall in Westlands (the upper car park) relocated to Kijabe Street opposite the Norfolk Hotel

-On Wednesday, the Market is at the Capital Centre on Mombasa Road just past Nyayo Stadium and Sarit Centre.
+On Wednesday, the Market is at the Capital Centre on Mombasa Road, just past Nyayo Stadium and Sarit Centre.

-On Thursday, the Market can be found in Nakumatt Junction Shopping Mall on Ngong Road on your way to Karen and Sarit Centre Westlands
+On Thursday, the Market can be found in Nakumatt Junction Shopping Mall on Ngong Road on your way to Karen and Sarit Centre, Westlands

 On Friday, you can find the market in Village Market in Gigiri (the upper car park) along Limuru Road

-On Saturday, the Market is located at The High Court parking lot in the city center (behind the Hilton Hotel) along the City Hall Way Road, Nairobi, Kenya
+On Saturday, the Market is located at The High Court parking lot in the city center (behind the Hilton Hotel) along City Hall Way Road, Nairobi, Kenya

-Please note:- Maasai Market is not open on Monday, but is open the rest of the week.
+Please note:- Maasai Market is not open on Monday, but it is open the rest of the week.

-Just like any other shopping place in the city of Nairobi, you have to be aware of the way you look, how you are dressed, and how you talk, any of these factors might be the determining factor on how much you will be charged for the items you buy.
+Just like any other shopping place in the city of Nairobi, you have to be aware of the way you look, how you are dressed, and how you talk; any of these factors might be the determining factor on how much you will be charged for the items you buy.

-If you want to avoid attention, wait until the market gets busy, it becomes easy to move around and bargain for yourself.
+If you want to avoid attention, wait until the market gets busy; it becomes easy to move around and bargain for yourself.

 It mostly creates a balance and also keeps them at bay to remain operational.

-Recommended Things to Buy at the Maasai Market for souvenirs or gifts or home decor
+Recommended Things to Buy at the Maasai Market for souvenirs or gifts, or home decor

 1 Maasai Sandals